 Some AA meetings may revolve around allowing one guest speaker to share their story and make their own contributions, while other meetings allow every member to share their personal stories and struggles surrounding alcohol abuse.

 Many times, group discussions revolve around one of the 12 steps, and often conclude with the Lord’s Prayer, or a more secular version depending on the meeting.
 AA members may also have the opportunity to share personal tips with one for avoiding relapse and staying sober.

 What is the Alcoholics Anonymous Philosophy?

-At Alcoholics Anonymous meetings, all members are anonymous, and refer to one another by first name only.
+At Alcoholics Anonymous meetings, all members are anonymous and refer to one another by their first name only.
 A top Alcoholics Anonymous philosophy is maintaining and respecting the anonymity of its members, which helps prevent factors like social stigma, controversy, and negative opinions from interfering with one’s recovery from alcohol addiction.
-The last three traditions of AA recognize the importance of anonymity in the fellowship, and stress that anonymity reminds members to always rank principles above personalities.
+The last three traditions of AA recognize the importance of anonymity in the fellowship and stress that anonymity reminds members to always rank principles above personalities.